-In addition, in seeking to implement the Fund's investment strategy, manage market exposure and ensure that the Fund remains sufficiently liquid to cover obligations arising from its derivative positions, a substantial proportion of the Fund's assets may at any time consist of cash, near cash, deposits and/or Money Market Instruments.
+In addition, in seeking to achieve the Fund's investment objective, for treasury management purposes, for defensive purposes (e.g., to manage market exposure in unfavourable market conditions) and/or ensure that the Fund remains sufficiently liquid to cover obligations arising from its derivative positions, a substantial proportion of the Fund's assets may at any time consist of preference shares, investment grade fixed income instruments, (such as corporate bonds and government bonds and their associated derivative instruments), cash, near cash, bank deposits, treasury bills pending reinvestment and/or Money Market Instruments.
+The Fund may invest up to 10% of its net assets in special purpose acquisition companies.